 Rani Mukerji's First Look From Mardaani 2; Actress Begins Shooting For The Film!

 After impressing as a teacher with Tourette's Syndrome in her last release 'Hichki', Rani Mukerji will be back in a tough avatar in Mardaani 2.
-While the actress garnered critical acclaim for Mardaani for her portrayal of a cop who took on the kingpin of a child trafficking racket, the sequel will have her plating the superintendent of Police who is locked in a vicious battle with a 21-year old merciless villain.
+While the actress garnered critical acclaim for Mardaani for her portrayal of a cop who took on the kingpin of a child trafficking racket, the sequel will have her playing the superintendent of Police who is locked in a vicious battle with a 21-year old merciless villain.

 ALSO READ: Deepika Padukone's Reaction On Losing Filmfare Best Actress Award To Alia Bhatt Will Win Your Hearts